behroozAlborzi/BMICalculator/README.md

 # BMICalculator
-This app BMI uses TestUnit and AndroidTest for when you want to write a test your Application test coverage is important for your writing test
+This app BMI uses UnitTesting and AndroidTesting for when you want to write a test your Application test coverage is important for your writing test

 # The show design app is very simple